emberjs/ember.js/README.md

 Treating a function like a property is useful because they can work with bindings, just like any other property.

 Many computed properties have dependencies on other properties.
 For example, in the above example, the `fullName` property depends on `firstName` and `lastName` to determine its value.
-You can tell SproutCore about these dependencies like this:
+You can tell Amber.js about these dependencies like this:

     MyApp.president = SC.Object.create({
       firstName: "Barack",